tambasa.com Listed by incransom Ransomware Group

 Tambasa Atacadistas is one of the largest wholesale distributors in Brazil, operating primarily in the B2B marketplace.
 Founded in 1949, the company supplies retail stores, supermarkets, and construction shops across the entire national territory.

 On July 1, 2026, Brazilian wholesale distributor Tambasa Atacadistas appeared on the leak site of the incransom ransomware group.
 The company, which supplies retail stores, supermarkets, and construction shops nationwide, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any customer, supplier, or employee whose personal or financial details were stored in those systems could now be at risk.
+While the exact number of people whose information may have been exposed remains unknown, any customer, supplier, or employee whose personal or financial details were stored in those systems could now be at risk.

 Public reporting indicates that Tambasa Atacadistas, founded in 1949 and one of Brazil’s largest B2B wholesale distributors, suffered a ransomware intrusion.
 The attackers extracted internal files before encrypting systems or demanding payment.
 Available reporting describes the data as internal files without specifying the precise volume or types of records.
 The incident was publicly listed on the group’s leak site on July 1, 2026.
 No confirmed victim count has been released, leaving many Brazilian families uncertain whether their information is among the stolen material.